stefanofa/awesome/TOPICS.md

 *   [nuxt/nuxt](https://github.com/nuxt/nuxt) - The Intuitive Vue Framework.

-*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 The Framework *You* Control - Next.js & Nuxt alternative for unprecedented flexibility, dependability, and control.
+*   [vikejs/vike](https://github.com/vikejs/vike) - 🔨 The Framework *You* Control - Next.js & Nuxt alternative for unprecedented flexibility and dependability.

 *   [toss/suspensive](https://github.com/toss/suspensive) - All in one for React Suspense